-The council set aside a reserve to fund the future up-front costs of its early leavers initiative.
+In previous years, the council set aside a reserve to fund the future up-front costs of its early leavers initiative.
 Under this initiative, the council has adopted a policy of encouraging voluntary early retirements as the most cost effective means of reducing the size of its workforce.
 Staff have been allowed to retire early in cases where the additional pension cost will be recovered by the resulting salary savings within 5 years or less.
-Due to the temporary flexibility in the use of capital receipts which has been introduced by the government, the council has been able to fund some of its in-year early leavers costs with capital receipts, enabling it to continue to carry forward this reserve for use in future years.
+This reserve has been fully utilised during 2019/20.